Elizabeth Hubbell Fisk: Early life and education

 Fisk was born second daughter of eleven children born to Margaret and John Hubbell of Chazy, New York.
 In 1880, she married Nelson W. Fisk, the son of a quarry owner from Isle La Motte, Vermont.
 The couple spent winters in New York City where Fisk studied art and dye chemistry at Pratt Institute and studied art with the painter William Merritt Chase.

 She began to create hooked rugs at home, getting taught the basics by the older women in the town, raising funds for the Methodist church and the town library.
-Some reports say she was inspired on to this path from finding an old loom in her home's attic.
+Some reports say she was inspired to this path from finding an old loom in her home's attic.
 As her livelihood progressed, she was always looking for old looms and frames in the region's barns, sheds, and attics, many having been no longer used after the Industrial Revolution.

 Fisk partnered with Anna Bailey Smith, the wife of Vermont governor Edward Curtis Smith.
 Smith introduced Fisk to other dyeing options and encouraged Fisk to experiment with colors and move on from simple rugs to more complex textiles.
 She also brought Fisk's work to a larger audience, writing about her in Ladies' Home Journal in 1923.
 Fisk branched out into creating other domestic household textiles primarily in linen including bedspreads, table runners, pillow cases, placemats, and curtains.
 Hand-woven linen was a rarity by the end of the 1800s.
 She created weaving techniques that produced designs on both sides of the woven fabrics so that "[I]t was nearly impossible to tell the right from the wrong side."
 Her designs were "symmetrical and centrally balanced and featured natural motifs like flowers, plants, and animals."